MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 The following functionality is disabled for resumable index create operations:

-- After a resumable online index create operation is paused, the initial value of MAXDOP cannot be changed
+- After a resumable online index create operation is paused, the initial value of MAXDOP can't be changed
 - Create an index that contains:

   - Computed or TIMESTAMP column(s) as key columns